beanyboye/codebar/README.md

 **Projects** subsection in each chapter.

 ## Learn Python
-This directory will cover the basics of python in addition too OOP (Object Orientated Programming).
-Python is a greate beginner language due to its simple syntax and forgiving writing rules.
-However, application of python maybe more arbitary than other languages, as it is mainly used for scripting, data science, data engineering and AI.
+This directory will cover the basics of python, OOP (Object Orientated Programming), data structures and so on.
+Python is a great beginner language due to its simple syntax and forgiving writing rules.
+However, the application of python maybe more arbitary than other languages, as it's generally used for scripting, data science, data engineering, statistical analysis, AI and ML.
+This is a great language for automating tasks and has a great community; [documentation](https://docs.python.org/3/) is comprehensive and the vast amount of _supported_ libraries available makes this a competitive language in the market.

 ## Learn JavaScript
 These labs are still in the works...